Zhejing-Chin/OnePlanet/README.md

     - join and save dataframe as CSV to desired path.

 ### To run on terminal
-> make sure the python environment is same as [requirements.txt]
+> please ensure the python environment is same as [requirements.txt]
 ```sh
 cd {path}
 python ./Code/main.py --path ./WESAD --type both --output_path ./output/full_data.csv